-

 Retro Machines Mk2 – Lacrimosa – Analog Dreams – Abelton Instruments – Abelton Packs - The Grandeur – Jacob Collier Choir – Glaze 2 – Massive - Low End Strings – Prism – The Maverick – VEA

-you will also need a decent pair of professional monitors. and if the monitors you buy dont have a particularly good bass response, consider getting a subwoofer as well.
+you will also need a decent pair of professional monitors. and if the monitors you buy don't have a particularly good bass response, consider getting a subwoofer as well.

 fyi this is the additional audio equipment i use.

-pc: silverstone by inta-audiomusic pc's
+pc: silverstone by inta-audiomusic computers

 pc spec: windows 11 home 64 bit os 13th Gen Intel(R) Core(TM) i7-13700K (3.40 GHz) ram - 32 gb 2 x ssd @ 1 tb each